enggah74/frontend-nanodegree-arcade-game/README.md

 Instructions to play the game:

-1-Click this link (to be provided later).
+1-Click this link, http://enggah74.github.io/frontend-nanodegree-arcade-game/index.html.
 Game starts with bugs crossing the stones from one end to the other randomly, player appearing at the bottom center of the grass area and a gree-colored gem randomly situated across the stones.

 2-Move the player using the arrow keys to cross the grass and stone-paved areas to reach the water.